nccgroup/memgrep/signatures/!README!.txt

 - Start the application / supply password
 - Run command similar to :

-  Memgrep.exe -a 10 -b 10 -f input.txt -x -p [PID of Process]
+  Memgrep.exe -a 10 -b 10 -f input.txt -x -p [PID of Process] -q

+  OR for an entire system scan

+  Memgrep.exe -a 10 -b 10 -f input.txt -x -p -q

 - Close the application
 - Start the application / supply password

 - Re-run command similar to :

-  Memgrep.exe -a 10 -b 10 -f input.txt -x -p [PID of Process]
+  Memgrep.exe -a 10 -b 10 -f input.txt -x -p [PID of Process] -q

+  OR for an entire system scan

+  Memgrep.exe -a 10 -b 10 -f input.txt -x -p -q

 If common bytes are before / after could be a good signature...